Techniques for improving the Sprint Planning in Scrum

 In order to accomplish this you will:

-- Have at least one two hour Product Backlog refinement session per two weeks of sprint.
+- Have at least one two hour Product Backlog refinement sessions per two weeks of sprint.

 - Avoid being so rigid and purist about scrum practices.
 Where people are involved, instead use and trust your common sense and even trust some of their ideas.